natkiypie/dotfiles/README.md

 ## Node Version Manager

-> Nvm allows you to quickly install and use different versions of node via the command line.
+> Nvm allows you to quickly install and use different versions of node via the ~~command line~~ terminal.

 - https://github.com/nvm-sh/nvm